Spudos/PP4/README.md

 ## PEP8 Validation

 [CI Python Linter](https://pep8ci.herokuapp.com/) was used to check the code for PEP8 requirements.
-Screenshots for all of the major code componants are included below.
+Screenshots for all of the major code components are included below.

 ### Blog App